pkuwwt/my_reading_notes/geoinfo/webmercator.md

 lat = arcsin(y3)
 ```

 After the transformation, we can get the interval [-85.05112, 85.05112] of the latitude.
+So in WebMercator, the polar regions are disgarded.

 ## Radian to uniform